Classification of critical phenomena in hierarchical small-world networks: Introduction

-The renormalization group (RG)~\cite{Wilson71,Wilson72} is by now a method found in any ``classical'' statistical physics text book~\cite{Goldenfeld,Plischke94,Pathria}.
-It has allowed to categorize broad classes of equilibrium systems into an enumerable set of universality classes, each characterized by discrete features, such as their dimension and the symmetries adhered to by their Hamiltonians.
-Such universality is made possible through the property of \emph{scaling} that is an inherent feature near phase transitions~\cite{Kadanoff66} exhibited by these systems in regions of the space spanned by their physical couplings.
+The renormalization group (RG)~\cite{Wilson71,Wilson72} is a widely used method in statistical physics that is by now found in most textbooks~\cite{Goldenfeld,Plischke94,Pathria}.
+It has allowed to categorize broad classes of equilibrium systems into enumerable sets of universality classes, each characterized by discrete features, such as their dimension and the symmetries adhered to by their Hamiltonians.
+Such universality is made possible through the property of \emph{scaling} that is an inherent feature near critical points~\cite{Kadanoff66}.
 Scaling entails that system-specific details on the microscopic level become irrelevant, as the behavior over many orders in the range of the interactions become self-similar.
 In this framework, analogous behavior in a surprisingly wide set of phenomena, such as the condensation of fluids, spontaneous magnetization of materials, or the generation of particle masses in the early universe, can be described with a few effective theories -- a major intellectual accomplishment of modern physics~\cite{Goldenfeld}.